 Shubham Saxena

-Yet, sometimes some minimal steps can prevent cross browser compatibility issues.
-Today we’ll look at some of the most common cross browser compatibility issues and how to fix them.
+In this guide, we’ll cover the most common cross browser compatibility issues and how to fix them.

 Imagine writing the entire code and missing out on the most basic line!
 Yes, it can lead to a faulty rendering.
 Several browsers with outdated versions such as the Internet Explorer 8.0 and earlier often check for the Doctype.